axilmar/parserlib/readme.md

   - 1.0.0.8
-  	- Rewritten again from scratch, in order to deal with error handling in a much better way, and to make everything `noexcept` for increased performance.
+  	- Rewritten again from scratch, in order to deal with error handling in a much better way, to make everything `noexcept` for increased performance, to add new capabilities.

   - 1.0.0.7
     - Rewritten from scratch, to improve quality of the API.